Sanskruti0208/Obj_detection_using_YOLOV4/README.md

-# Obj_detection_using_YOLOV4

-#Description
+# Object Detection Using YOLOv4

+## Title
+**Object Detection using OpenCV, Python, and YOLO**

+## Description
-Smart-Object-Analyzer is a Python application that performs real-time object detection using OpenCV, Python, and YOLO (You Only Look Once) technology.
-The application utilizes the powerful capabilities of YOLO for detecting and recognizing objects within images or video streams.
+Project for object detection using OpenCV, Python, and YOLO (You Only Look Once) technology.
+The project utilizes the powerful capabilities of YOLO for real-time object detection and recognition within images or video streams.

-#Features
+## Features
-Real-Time Object Detection: Utilizes YOLO pre-trained models for real-time object detection in images or video streams.
+- **Object Detection:** Utilizes YOLO pre-trained models for detecting a wide range of objects in images or video streams.
+- **Real-time Detection:** Implements real-time object detection, enabling users to process video streams in real-time.
+- **Customizable:** Offers flexibility for users to fine-tune parameters such as confidence thresholds, input size, and model architecture.
-User Interface with Tkinter: Provides a user-friendly interface using Tkinter for easy interaction and control of the object detection process.
+- **User Interface:** Provides a user-friendly interface for easy interaction and visualization of the detected objects.
-Interactive Object Detection: Allows users to click on a specific region of the frame to initiate object detection within that region.
-Audio Feedback: Provides audio feedback using pyttsx3 to announce the detection of objects in the frame.
-Data Logging: Logs detected objects and timestamps to a CSV file for further analysis and tracking.

-#Usage
+- **ROI-based Detection:** Supports defining regions of interest (ROIs) for focused object detection within specific areas of the input frame.

+## Technologies Used
+- **OpenCV:** A popular computer vision library used for image and video processing tasks.
+- **Python:** A high-level programming language known for its simplicity and versatility.
+- **YOLO (You Only Look Once):** State-of-the-art object detection system known for its speed and accuracy.

+## Usage
-Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-Install the necessary dependencies:
+2. Install the necessary dependencies specified in the `requirements.txt` file.
-Download the YOLOv4-tiny model weights and configuration files and place them in the dnn_model/ directory.
-Run the main.py script to start the Smart-Object-Analyzer application.
+3. Run the main Python script to start the object detection process.
-Click on the green region in the video feed to detect objects within that region.
-Detected objects will be announced through audio feedback, and their details will be logged to the detected_objects.csv file.

-#Requirements
-Python 3
-OpenCV
-pyttsx3

-#Contributing
+4. Customize the parameters as needed, such as confidence thresholds, input source (image or video), and ROI settings.

+## Contributions
 Contributions to the project are welcome!
-If you have any suggestions, bug fixes, or feature enhancements, feel free to open an issue or submit a pull request.

-#License
+Feel free to submit pull requests for bug fixes, feature enhancements, or optimizations.

+## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the MIT License, allowing for free use, modification, and distribution.

-#Acknowledgments
+## Acknowledgments
 This project builds upon the work of the OpenCV, Python, and YOLO communities, whose contributions have made advanced object detection accessible to developers worldwide.
-Special thanks to the developers of Tkinter and pyttsx3 for providing user interface and audio feedback capabilities.